 The next day, Üstel submitted herself to the Women’s Closed Prison in the city of Eskişehir.
-A retired professor from Istanbul’s prestigious Galatasaray University, Üstel is one of over 2000 academics who in early 2016 signed a peace petition titled “We will not be a party to this crime” (Bu suça ortak olmayacağız).
+A retired professor from Istanbul’s prestigious Galatasaray University, Üstel is one of over 2000 academics who in early 2016 signed a peace petition titled “We will not be a party to this crime!”
+(Bu suça ortak olmayacağız!).
 The signatories denounced the Turkish state’s violation of fundamental rights and of humanitarian law in the predominantly Kurdish Southeast region during the then ongoing violent conflict between Turkish state forces and the Kurdistan Workers’ Party (PKK).
-The petition urged the AKP government to put an end to the violence.
+The petition urged the Justice and Development Party (AKP) government to put an end to the violence.
 The military crackdown forced tens of thousands of people to leave their homes and round-the-clock curfews in many cities made daily life impossible.

 We are not where the words fail, we are at the beginning.
 We will continue to make our voices heard.
 As a citizen and as an individual, we will make our demand for a life in peace heard.” – Füsun Üstel

-The group of signatories, who came together under the umbrella organization Academics for Peace (Barış İçin Akademisyenler), immediately faced harsh backlash.
-Turkish president Recep Tayyip Erdoğan targeted the academics in public speeches, accusing them of treason and of undermining the country’s security.
-In the aftermath of the failed coup in the summer of 2016, many petition signatories were purged from their universities via emergency decree, some of them faced threats by nationalist students, and many left the country.
+The group of signatories, who came together under the umbrella organisation Academics for Peace (Barış İçin Akademisyenler), immediately faced harsh backlash.
+Turkish President Recep Tayyip Erdoğan targeted the academics in public speeches, accusing them of treason and of undermining the country’s security.
+In the aftermath of the coup attempt in the summer of 2016, many petition signatories were purged from their universities via emergency decree, some of them faced threats by nationalist students, and many left the country.